joost-morsink/Identity/docs/overview.md

 From there `T("1","2")` is easily converted to `T(1,2)`.
 Of course the problem arises that Identity Providers on both sides might need to know about this separator.

-By using the `Biz.Morsink.DataConvert` library, a `IDataConverter` can be defined per Identity Provider (or even per defined type within the Identity Provider).
+By using the `Biz.Morsink.DataConvert` library, two `IDataConverter`s can be defined per Identity Provider (or even per defined type within the Identity Provider).
+One should be responsible for incoming identity values, and one for outgoing identity values.
 When converting an identity value, both the `IDataConverter`s can be tried.

 Arity 3 adds another layer of complexity when it is split in two, it adds the question whether to split it 2-1 or 1-2.
 In other words, it is quite straightforward to convert from `T(1,2,3)` to `T("1-2-3")` and back, but where do `T("1-2","3")` and `T("1","2-3")` fit in?
-One can only imagine it gets exponentially more complex as the arity gets higher.
+One can imagine it gets exponentially more complex as the arity gets higher.

 This leads us to divide the information in an identity value in:
 * Inner domain component values, contributing to the _intrinsic_ arity.
   These component values have identifying meaning within the domain and within the context they are infrastructurally placed.
-  One could say these are _local_ indentity values.
+  One could say these are _local_ identity values.
-* Infrastructural component values, contributing to the _total_ arity.
+* Infrastructural component values, contributing only to the _total_ arity.
   These component values are used to identify the system the entities belong to.
   Routing can be based on these values, and these values may be stripped for consumption in a local system after routing.